CallumHoughton18/nand2tetris-in-dotnet/README.md

 As this is a learning exercise getting something correct and passing the nand2tetris test files was the main focus, rather than performance.
 So there may well be a few bottle necks if you run extremely large .vm files.

-## Grid Drawer in Jack

-In the `GridDrawerInJack` directory there are some Jack files which can be compiled and ran in the VM Emulator.
-This application draws a grid on the screen and allows the user to move the cursor with the arrow keys and fill cells to create drawings.

 ### Tests

 As the assembly generated can vary greatly but still be a correct translation the integration tests purely checks if the vm file